MasterFlomaster1/JFXCrypto/README.md

 # Description

-SimpleJavaCrypter is a program written in java that can help you to encrypt and decrypt words, numbers, sentences and symbols with a simple encryption algorithm.
+SimpleJavaCrypter is a program written in java that can help you to encrypt and decrypt text with different algorithms.
+There are currently two algorithms available: AES-256 and SimpleCipher.
+The last one is simple experimental encryption algorithm that can handle only encryption and decryption of text.
 Only English language is currently supported.

-Encryption is performed by elemntary algorithm which randomly changes chars in given text.
+Encryption is performed by elementary algorithm which randomly changes chars in given text.
 Text decryption is done by reverse algorithm.

 # Features